 Unique from most undergraduate programs, QUEST students share and develop both their business and technology acumen while increasing their understanding of how the two industries are interdependent in the professional field.

-In each QUEST course, students work in cross-functional teams on a semester long project.
+In each QUEST course, students work in cross-functional teams on experiential learning projects.

 The team-based and multidisciplinary format of the curriculum provides students with experience in navigating team dynamics, working with individuals of diverse skill sets and talents, and collaborating on ideas and tactical strategies.